bhanu00/system-design/problem-solving.md

-# How problem solving works?
+# Going for Problem solving?
 When preparing for a problem-solving interview, there are a few key things you can do to improve your chances of success.
 First, make sure you have a good understanding of the basic principles of problem-solving, such as how to break a problem down into smaller, more manageable parts, and how to approach a problem in a logical and systematic way.

 Next, it's important to practice your problem-solving skills by working through as many different types of problems as you can.
 This will help you develop a "toolkit" of strategies and techniques that you can use to tackle a wide range of problem-solving challenges.
 You can find practice problems online, or you can work through problem-solving books and guides to get a sense of the types of problems you may be asked to solve during the interview.